 We are starting the realisation of a new project funded by the Horizon 2020 program, that aims to create local policies supporting European cities and municipalities in adapting to climate change and mitigating its effects.

 Green Leader is a pilot training and advisory program of the Polish-American Freedom Foundation, implemented by the Sendzimir Foundation.
-The aim of the program is to support local leaders in their activities aimed at environmental protection, adaptation and mitigation of climate change and sustainable development.
+The program aims to support local leaders in their activities aimed at environmental protection, adaptation and mitigation of climate change and sustainable development.

 At the beginning of September we started a new project in cooperation with Croatian Green Building Council that will contribute to an increased understanding, acceptance and uptake of climate friendly solutions and renovation procedures in historical buildings among municipal decision makers and key experts.

 Joint European-Chinese Collaborative Learning project on the role of Urban Forest nature-based solutions (UF-NBS) for sustainable urbanisation and resilient cities, launched at the beginning of September 2019.
 Sendzimir Foundation is among 27 partner institutions realising the project.
 It is a project on urban forests and nature-based solutions to enhance the resilience of cities that are facing major environmental, socio-economic and cultural transitions and challenges.

 The project Climate Mitigation through Nature-Based Solutions in Urban Poland (Climate NBS Poland) was realised by the Sendzimir Foundation in partnership with the Ecologic Institute from Berlin from October 2018 till November 2020 thanks to funding from GIZ on behalf of the government of the Federal Republic of Germany.